 |Average Weight||55.3 lbs||55.2 lbs|

 Overall Traction Comparison

 A/T tires primarily focus on the traction associated with different kinds of terrains.

-Whereas G2 as compared to KO2 are simply not made for mud and we wouldn’t advise you to take your G2s into a marshy area.
+Whereas G2 as compared to KO2 are simply not made for mud.
+But they still get the job done.

-KO2 features 3D track sipes that give excellent snow and ice traction by lodging snow within the tread to increase snow to snow traction.
-KO2 is awarded Three-Peak Mountain Snowflake.
-G2, on the other hand, features a staggered shoulder which helps in providing the biting edges necessary to cope with snowy or icy conditions.
-Goodrich claims that KO2 provides 19% additional snow traction than its predecessor; Bf Goodrich KO.
+The KO2 also features 3D track sipes that give excellent snow and ice traction by lodging snow within the tread to increase snow to snow traction.
+They are also awarded Three-Peak Mountain Snowflake rating.

-*Although non-winter tires with the three-peak mountain snowflake (3PMSF) symbol have extra longitudinal snow traction above what all-season (M+S) tires that do not have the symbol can provide, under all extreme weather conditions, they can not equal the capacity of a real winter tire*
+Note: Non-winter tires with the three-peak mountain snowflake (3PMSF) symbol have extra longitudinal snow traction above all-season tires.
+But they still can not equal the capacity of a real winter tire